operasoftware/devopera/src/articles/_posts/2016-02-15-working-with-theme-overlay.md

 ---
-title: 'The new start page: working with the theme overlay'
+title: 'The New Start Page: Working With the Theme Overlay'
 authors:
 - shwetank-dixit
 intro: 'From Opera 36, we are introducing a brand new look for the start page.
-Let us take a look at what this means for theme developers and what you can do to tweak your theme even further.'
+Let’s take a look at what this means for theme developers and what you can do to tweak your theme even further.'
 tags:
 - themes
 license: cc-by-3.0